What

 ["RIAs"] are specialists in the management of financial security portfolios.

-Most of the 8,000+ Federally-registered Advisors supervise assets for mutual funds,
+Many of the thousands of Registered Advisors supervise assets for mutual funds,

 pension plans, and institutional clients.
-The remaining Federal RIAs are in "private
+The remaining RIAs are in "private

 practice"... providing personalized investment service to individuals, trusts, and